 Collecting Capodimonte Today

-Yes, occasionally you'll find a high quality older piece at an antique show, but this is an exception rather than the norm, however.
-What modern collectors do find are mid-century electric lamps, figurines of varying quality, carefully molded arrangements of flowers, which are actually quite beautiful, and other decorative objects made during the last century or so.
+Yes, occasionally you'll find a high quality older piece at an antique show, however, this is an exception rather than the norm.
+What modern collectors do find are electric lamps dating to the 1950s, figurines of varying quality, carefully molded arrangements of flowers, which are actually quite beautiful, and other decorative objects made during the last century or so.

 Some of these are rare and valuable in their own right, although they were produced in tribute to the original wares rather than by the "official" Capodimonte factories of previous centuries.
 Most of these are marked with a variation of the blue crown and N mark.
 But remember, not everything marked Capodimonte is created equally.